microsoft/qsharp/katas/content/qubit/index.md

 @[section]({
     "id": "qubit_visualizing_multi_qubit",
-    "title": "Display the Quantum State of a Multi-Qubit Program" })
+    "title": "Display The Quantum State Of A Multi-Qubit Program" })

 Now let's take a look at the general case: a program that acts on $N$ qubits.